athanclark/nested-routes/README.md

 data AuthRole = AuthRole deriving (Show, Eq) data AuthErr = NeedsAuth deriving (Show, Eq)

-authorize :: ( Monad m
+-- | If you fail here and throw an AuthErr, then the user was not authorized to -- under the conditions set by @ss :: [AuthRole]@, and based on the authentication -- of that user's session from the @Request@ object.
+Note that we could have a -- shared cache of authenticated sessions, by adding more constraints on @m@ like -- @MonadIO@.
+-- For instance, even if there are [] auth roles, we could still include a header/timestamp -- pair to uniquely identify the guest.
+Or, we could equally change @Checksum ~ Maybe Token@, -- so a guest just returns Nothing, and we could handle the case in @putAuth@ to -- not do anything. authorize :: ( Monad m
              , MonadError AuthErr m
              ) => Request -> [AuthRole] -> m (Response -> Response)